 You want to keep your website fresh, but how much is enough?
-When you should not update a website.
+When you should update a website.

 Updates range from minor to major: